BrandonCravener/G-Drive-Sorter/.github/CONTRIBUTING.md

 # Contribution Guidelines
-  Thank you for assisting in the improvement and maintenance of this repository!
+  Thank you for assisting in advanced for the improvement and maintenance of this repository!

-  Below are the guidelines to making any contributions to this project.
+  Below are the guidelines for making any contributions to this project.
 While these are not required rules to follow, it is recommended to follow these to ensure the highest quality requests and contributions towards this project.
 ## Reporting Bugs
 #### Before submitting a report to any bugs in the software, please go through the following checklist.
 - Check if the problem is encountered on multiple systems and platforms.